-A sling and swathe are required generally effective for musculoskeletal injuries to the shoulder, upper arm, elbows, lower arm and wrists.
-Triangular slings are required for all wounds of upper extremities, including shoulder and armpit-wounds.
+A sling and swathe are required for musculoskeletal injuries to the shoulder, upper arm, elbows, lower arm and wrists.
 Slings will not be required for upper extremity burns/deep cold injuries.
-However, if a burn/deep cold injury and musculoskeletal injuries wound and/or fracture/dislocation are present on the same upper extremity, a sling shall be applied.
+However, if a burn/deep cold injury and musculoskeletal injuries are present on the same upper extremity, a sling shall be applied.